damachine/coolerdash/README.md

 # CoolerDash 🐧

-#### This tool is intended to simplify display real-time sensor on an AIO liquid cooler LCD displays.
+#### This tool is to display real-time sensor on an AIO liquid cooler LCD displays.

-##### I made the tool because the LCD display of my NZXT Kraken 2023 under Linux does not correspond to the desired features. :P
+Developed this tool because the LCD display of my NZXT Kraken 2023 under Linux did not meet the desired expectations.

-##### I've been using this tool successfully for quite a while—maybe it will help you too!❤️
+Use it successfully myself – maybe it will help you too! ❤️

 ---
 ## Features